Maappers123123/Clinical-Video-Annotation-Tool/README.md

 ```
 then run `./run.sh` again.

-### 🎨 The window looks slightly different than expected

-The interface uses a Windows system font ("Segoe UI").
-On macOS/Linux
-this isn't available, so the OS substitutes a default font — this is
-cosmetic only and does not affect functionality.

 ### 🔒 Pip / installation fails with a permissions or policy error

 Some managed/work computers block package installation via group